shirishk/Java-Selenium-TestNG-Automation-Framework/README.md

 ---------------
 *	Clone the repository.
 *	Open command prompt and go to web-test directory.
-*	To run on local environment use command ....\.\web-test> mvn clean test -Plocal
+*	To run on local environment use command ....\.\Java-Selenium-TestNG-Automation-Framework> mvn clean test -Pdev

 Logging:
 ---------------